elgrove/elgrove/README.md

 ### Hello, I'm Aaron 👋

-🐍  I'm a Python specialist with broad knowledge of the standard lib, the broader ecosystem and modern automated tooling
+🐍  I'm a Python specialist with experience all over the standard library and the broader ecosystem

 🦄  I'm currently working for a pioneer in behavioural analytics for investment professionals

 🧱  We're building a new platform for scale, as event-driven serverless microservices on AWS

+🛠  I'm interested in modern tooling that can make a developer's life easier

 🏘  I occasionally code in my spare time and have some little projects here